-Section 162(m) of the Internal Revenue Code ("Section 162(m)") generally disallows a tax deduction to a company for compensation in excess of one million dollars paid per year to a company's chief executive officer, chief financial officer and each of its three other most highly compensated executive officers, including certain former executive officers.
-Prior to January 1, 2018, certain "performance based" compensation exceeding one million dollars annually paid to such executive officers was excluded from Section 162(m)'s limitation and was deductible if certain requirements were met, and compensation paid to the Company's chief financial officer and former executive officers were excluded from Section 162(m)'s limitation.
+Section 162(m) of the Internal Revenue Code ("Section 162(m)") generally disallows a tax deduction to a company for compensation in excess of one million dollars paid per year to a company's CEO, CFO and each of its three other most highly compensated executive officers, including certain former executive officers.
+Prior to January 1, 2018, certain "performance based" compensation exceeding one million dollars annually paid to such executive officers was excluded from Section 162(m)'s limitation and was deductible if certain requirements were met, and compensation paid to the Company's CFO and former executive officers were excluded from Section 162(m)'s limitation.

 Compensation arrangements that qualify for transition relief under certain "grandfather" rules may continue to be deductible in the future, but it is uncertain whether previous compensation that the Committee believed to be "performance based" compensation or believed would not otherwise be subject to Section 162(m)'s limitation will be deductible going forward.